Spread the love

 Important note:

 Living in Mexico for a little over three years now, he is grasping the Spanish language very well.
-The myth that bilingualism can affect those milestones and make it more difficult for speech development is false and you can read about it here.
+The myth that bilingualism can affect these milestones and make speech development more difficult is false, and you can read about it here.

 Understanding Milestones

-- Age 3 uses more simple sentences but is more coherent and easier to understand with repeating after you more easily.
+• Age 3 uses simpler sentences but is more coherent and easier to understand, with repeating after you more easily.

 If a child has chronic ear infections or other hearing issues, that can also be a cause of delayed speech and should be seen by an audiologist and get a hearing test.